LittleGreyCells/escheme/README.md

 ## Extending escheme

-See _docs/bindings_guide.txt_ to learn how to extend escheme with ones own primitive functions implemented in C or C++.
-It covers both passing escheme values and constructing simple or structured objects (lists and vectors) back to escheme.
+See _docs/bindings_guide.txt_ to learn how to extend escheme with additional primitives implemented in C++.
+It covers both passing escheme values and constructing simple or structured objects (lists and vectors) to return back to escheme.

 ## Getting Started